 - A white or red patch in your mouth

-- A feeling that something is caught in your throat
+- A sore throat or a feeling that something is caught in your throat

 - Difficulty moving your jaw or tongue